 Ahead, check out a step-by-step guide on how to apply BB cream the right way.

-The Answer: Yes, if you like your old-school rules.
-“I always prepare the skin before applying anything with a tint to it,” Wilson says.
-“Lots of people confuse BB creams with tinted moisturizer, and although BB cream has skin-improving benefits, I have found that they go on heavier than I like without adding something lightweight first.
-“I'm so old school when it comes to the skin and stick to the rule of: always prep before you paint.”
+"I always prepare the skin before applying anything with a tint to it," says makeup artist Ricky Wilson, whose client roster includes Nina Dobrev, Emmy Rossum, and Joy Bryant.
+“Lots of people confuse BB creams with a tinted moisturizer, and although BB cream has skin-improving benefits, I have found that they go on heavier than I like without adding something lightweight first."
+So don't skip whatever skincare steps you normally use before makeup (especially not SPF).
+"Stick to the rule of always prep before you paint," says Wilson.

 What does "BB" mean, anyway?

 The "BB" in BB cream is an abbreviation for "beauty balm," although other variations, like "blemish balm," exist.
 It refers to the general perfecting power in these creams while still not being a full-fledged foundation product.